a2smirnov/firsttest/terraform/README.md

 AZURE MySQL server and database
 Azure container repository
 Azure k8s cluster with ACR pull access

-## Server have public access limited to two specific external address for debug purposes and unrestricted access from Azure
+Oms_agent and Log Analitics Workspace for cluster monitoring

-## DB credentials from terraform used by docker to build backend
+## DB credentials from terraform used by docker or kustomize to build backend

+## azure_dashboard.json - Azure monitoring dashboard sample